mrschyte/socketio-intercept/README.md

 The `mitm-proxy` setting is used to specify the listening host/port for your interception proxy.

 The `sockio-url` parameter must be set to the correct SocketIO url for the target application.

+The `--cookie-mode / --no-cookie-mode` flag specifies whether to pass the session id in a cookie or not.
+Enabling cookie mode can be useful to keep certain application scanners in session.

 Proxy settings for posting intercepted traffic (`/emit` and `/poll`) requests) will be loaded from the `http_proxy` and `https_proxy` environment variables.